John de la Pole, Earl of Lincoln

 After the death of his uncle Richard III, de la Pole was reconciled with the new Tudor regime, but two years later he organised a major Yorkist rebellion.
-He sought to place Lambert Simnel on the throne, claiming that Simnel was in fact his cousin Edward, Earl of Warwick.
-Whether or not de la Pole intended to take the throne for himself if he were successful is not known, but has been widely suspected by historians.
-He was defeated and killed at the Battle of Stoke in 1487.
+He sought to place Lambert Simnel on the throne, claiming that Simnel was, in fact, his cousin, Edward V. Whether or not de la Pole intended to take the throne for himself if he were successful is not known, but has been widely suspected by historians.
+He was defeated and killed at the Battle of Stoke Field in 1487.

 Early life

-John de la Pole was the eldest son of John de la Pole, 2nd Duke of Suffolk and Elizabeth of York, Duchess of Suffolk.
-His father was the son of Alice Chaucer, granddaughter of Geoffrey Chaucer.
+John de la Pole was the eldest son of John de la Pole, 2nd Duke of Suffolk and Elizabeth of York.
+His father was the son of Alice Chaucer, granddaughter of Geoffrey Chaucer, and Philippa (de) Roet.
+She was a lady-in-waiting to Edward III's queen, Philippa of Hainault, and a sister of Katherine Swynford, who later (c.
+1396) became the third wife of John of Gaunt.
+John of Gaunt and Katherine were the ancestors of Henry VII.
 His mother was the sixth child and third daughter born to Richard Plantagenet, 3rd Duke of York and Cecily Neville.
-He was thus the nephew of the Yorkist kings Edward IV of England and his successor, Richard III of England.
+He was thus the nephew of the Yorkist kings Edward IV and his successor, Richard III.

 John's uncle Edward IV made him Earl of Lincoln on 13 March 1467.